vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

+Also, **don't get into bed less than 3 hours after finishing my last meal**.

 ### Urinate right before going to bed

 Urine pressure is one reason I sometimes prematurely wake up.
 So,